summa-dev/circuits-circom/README.md

 	- No sum overflow happened during the computation
 	- The total of the entries in the tree (namely the total liabilities of an exchange) is equal or less than the total sum of the assets of the exchange

-The prover system gurantees fully-credibile proof while preserving the privacy of CEX Busienss Intelligence data such as:
+The prover system garantees fully-credibile proof while preserving the privacy of CEX Busienss Intelligence data such as:

 - Number of users of the exchanges
 - Users balances